Setting the Tone for Climate Change Literature

 Have you ever read a book you were certain you would despise?

-Someone forced it on you, for one reason or another—class or a kindly but pushy relative—and every ounce of you resisted.
+Someone forced it on you, for one reason or another—the teacher of a college class or a kindly but pushy relative—and every ounce of you resisted.
 You took the loathsome lump of a novel in your hands and a frown unfolded from every crook in your body.
 Your mouth turned down at the sides, your shoulders slumped, your stomach boiled with an unpleasant acid, and you turned to page one.

 Stupid, you thought.
 Stupid, stupid, stupid.
 Trite.
 Dull.
 Idiotic.